-The floor covering for the living room, bedroom, and the bathroom of the unit is carpet.
+The floor covering throughout the unit, except the kitchen, is carpet.
 In the Owner's Package you will find literature supplied by the carpet manufacturer.
 This information will be helpful in maintaining and extending the life of the carpet.
 Please refer to this information for the carpet care and cleaning instructions.
-The floor covering for the kitchen is the popular hardwood plank flooring.
-An optional floor covering for the kitchen and bath area is vinyl linoleum.
-To clean any of these floor treatments, use a mild soap with warm water and a soft cloth.
+The standard floor covering in the kitchen is the Wilson Art 15" floor tile.
+An optional floor covering for the kitchen is the Wilson Art simulated plank.
+For everyday cleaning on this flooring, simply vacuum to remove loose dirt and debris.
+Mop occasionally, using a minimal amount of water.
+For more thorough cleaning, mop with a mixture of soap-free household cleaner and water (vinegar and ammonia both work well).
+Be careful not to saturate the floor with water; this could damage the flooring.
+Abrasive cleansers and scouring pads can scratch and damage the surface also.
+The optional floor covering in the bath area is ceramic tile.
+The recommended cleaning procedure for ceramic tile is to use a mild soap with warm water and a soft cloth or mop.